lhncbc/chemapp/README.md

 Copyright © 2013 FIXME

-Distributed under the Eclipse Public License, the same as Clojure.
+pDistributed under the Eclipse Public License, the same as Clojure.